Modern Languages and Literatures

 A multimedia foreign language laboratory is open to all students enrolled in any class in the department.
 Basic level courses usually require preparation using audio and video resources and web applications located in the multimedia language laboratory.

 The Bachelor of Arts requirements for each modern language is different.
 For specifics, please check each language program's bulletin description.
-It is suggested also that students intending to major in a modern language consult with an adviser in the Department of Modern Languages and Literatures early enough to assure proper scheduling of essential courses.
+It is also suggested that students intending to major in a modern language consult with an adviser in the Department of Modern Languages and Literatures early enough to assure proper scheduling of essential courses.

 Students wishing to take a minor in a modern language must complete between 18 and 24 units of lower- and/or upper-division courses – the requirements for which vary with each language program.
 For specifics, please check the language program’s bulletin description or consult with an individual language program adviser.